-1. Rotate the Wi-Fi switch to ‘new’ position
+1. Rotate the Wi-Fi switch to the "new" position.

 5. Enter your email address in order to login into your Postbox account.
-If you dont have a Postbox account, this create one for you.
-Check out these instructions on the first time you connect your device to Wi-Fi.
+If you dont have a Postbox account, this process will create one for you.
+For more detail, check out these instructions on the first time you connect your device to Wi-Fi.

 6. Enter your password for Postbox in order to complete the log-in.

 7. If you have successfully logged in, the below prompt will display.
 Rotate Wi-Fi switch back to "on" position to start writing!